kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### Unit Tests

-**Trish's quality focus**: *"Good tests are like safety nets.
+**Glow's quality focus**: *"Good tests are like safety nets.
 They give you confidence to make changes and help prevent regressions."*

 ```clojure
 (deftest test-your-function